Raymond Hickey: Research contributions

 Among the contributions he has made to linguistic research is the notion of supraregionalisation by which is meant the rise of a non-local form of language used across a broad section of society and expressing its linguistic identity.
 He has also tracked the sociolinguistically motivated change in Dublin English over the past three decades and compiled a Corpus of Irish English with appropriate software.
 In the area of Irish phonology, Hickey has devised a maximally concise system of description which captures many linguistically valid generalisations about the sound structure of that language.
 More generally he has been concerned with internal and external factors in language change, the course of such change and the complex of new dialect formation.
-Among his recent research foci have been life-span changes and ‘bad data’, fragmentary data from poorly documented sources which nonetheless can provide insights into language change.
+Among his recent research foci have been life-span changes and 'bad data', fragmentary data from poorly documented sources which nonetheless can provide insights into language change.

-Hickey is also noted for viewing the history of English as a series of ‘streams’ which arose during the colonial period at several locations throughout the world and led to the rise of different standards of the language, e.g. in Canada, South Africa or New Zealand, all of which are independent of, though related to the standard of English in Britain.

 The study of areal features, those shared by languages or varieties in geographically delimited regions, also received impetus from his research and this field of language contact and change.

+In 2020 Hickey was appointed the general editor of the New Cambridge History of the English Language.
+This comprehensive work in six volumes is intended to reflect recent research insights as well as new theories and methods in English historical linguistics.
+Here Hickey has emphasised that the history of English is a series of 'streams' which arose during the colonial period at several locations throughout the world and led to the rise of different standards of the language, e.g. in Canada, South Africa or New Zealand, all of which are independent of, though related to the standard of English in Britain.

+With the book Life and Language Beyond Earth Hickey has offered a broad-based, interdisciplinary consideration of whether intelligent forms of life might exist on exoplanets and be, in principle, able to engage in interstellar contact.
+Covering issues from astronomy, evolutionary biology, paleoanthropology, neuroscience and linguistics, the book assesses the likelihood of intelligent exolife arising and how systems of communication, functionally comparable to human language, might develop on other planets with conditions and environments similar to those on Earth.
+The book garnered praise from the Astronomer Royal, Lord Martin Rees, describing the book as ‘bringing astronomy and linguistics together'.

+In 2019 a festschrift appeared for Hickey, Processes of Change: Studies in Late Modern and Present-Day English, edited by Sandra Jansen and Lucia Siebers, with contributions concentrating on recent changes in varieties of English.